Iaotle/bravoure-challenge/README.md

 ### Local deployment
 You will have to change the .env file to use your own redis/db connections.

-## Feature highlights
-- I wanted to use `Job::dispatchAfterResponse()` to dispatch the job without interfering with the current process, but that requires FastCGI
-- Handles cache consistency by prefetching a full list.
-- Ensures unique video IDs to prevent duplicates.
-- Handles being rate-limited by returning `videos: [], errors: {...}`
-- Frontend in vue that displays cached videos, allows for controlling the various params for easy visual testing.

 ## E2E test in python